 While some clients want to pay by credit card or PayPal others prefer direct bank transfers.

 Use invoicing software

 Sending invoices in the mail takes too long, runs the risk of getting lost and adds to the expense of billing your clients.
-Using invoicing software like Cashflow Manager, allows the client to get the invoice to their email inbox straight away… And if you use the mobile invoicing app for Android and iPhone you can even invoice on the go.
+Using invoicing software like Cashflow Manager, allows the client to get the invoice to their email inbox straight away.